Potential tropical disturbance will bring heavy rain & flash flood threat to Florida by late-week

 your local National Weather Service… pic.twitter.com/jDRZSUnZbo

-Aside from the risk of heavy rains, wind gusts Saturday into Sunday could approach 30 or 40 miles per hour as of publishing Tuesday afternoon.
-Similar to the Memorial Day Weekend system, dangerous surf and an elevated rip current risk is possible into early next week as the system pulls away from Florida.
+Aside from the risk of heavy rains, strong wind gusts will likely produce dangerous surf and an elevated rip current risk into early next week as the system pulls away from Florida.

 The official start of the Atlantic hurricane season begins Thursday, June 1.
 While this system may not develop into a named system over the next seven days, it is a reminder that hurricane season is around the corner.
 Residents are encouraged to use any tranquil stretches of weather to ensure hurricane preparedness work is completed before a tropical system is forecast to move ashore.